 A: BUI is classified as a first degree misdemeanor.
 An individual convicted of BUI in Ohio will face up to six months in jail, a fine of up to $1,000, and up to five years of probation.
 There are some mandatory penalties for B.U.I.
 A first time offender will face a mandatory jail sentence of at least three days (or complete a driver intervention program) and a mandatory fine of at least $150.
 Also, a boater who refuses to consent to a chemical test (breath, blood, or urine) will be ineligible to operate or register a watercraft for one year

 Q: What are the penalties if a person has more than one conviction for Boating Under the Influence?

 A: If an individual has previously been convicted of BUI, or any DUI / OVI, the minimum mandatory penalties for a subsequent BUI conviction are increased.
 An individual convicted of a second BUI offense within ten years will face the minimum mandatory jail sentence of 10 days.
 For a third offense within ten years, the individual will face a minimum mandatory jail sentence of 30 days.
 In the same regard, if an individual has a BUI conviction and is later convicted for DUI / OVI, the minimum mandatory penalties for the DUI / OVI charge are increased.
 Furthermore, repeat violators may be included on a list of habitual D.U.I offenders.

-My practice is focused on DUI / OVI defense, and I have experience representing clients charged with BUI.
-To learn more about me, please see my profile, and for information about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we have experience representing clients charged with BUI.
+To learn more about us, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.